 Where failure of the item can result in the release during zero gravity flight of any mass that can impact critical hardware or crew personnel, with a velocity higher than 10,7 m/s (35 ft/s) or a momentum exceeding 1,21 Ns (8,75 ft–lb/s).

-Containers and restraining elements, which prevent failed items from creating a catastrophic or critical hazard, shall be classified PFCI.
+Containers and restraining elements, which prevent failed items from creating a catastrophic hazard, shall be classified PFCI.

 In addition to verification as safe-life or fail-safe or low risk item (as appropriate), containers and restraining elements are verified to provide adequate containment or restraint in case of failure of the items.

-Potential fracture-critical items (PFCI) identified in conformance with 6.1a, 6.1c, 6.1d, 6.1e shall be included in the potential fracture-critical item list (PFCIL), specified in clause 6.4.
+Potential fracture-critical items (PFCI) shall be included in the potential fracture-critical item list (PFCIL), specified in clause 6.4.

 In order to ensure that the implementation of the fracture control programme is compatible with the current design and service-life scenario, hazard analysis and structural screening shall be repeated to incorporate design progress and design changes.

+Items for which implementation of fracture control programme is performed shall be selected in conformance with Figure 6-1.

+Figure 6-1: Identification of PFCI

-6161Evaluation of PFCIs
+Evaluation of PFCIs

 Damage tolerance